s0lari/Hornets-Nest/README.md

 22) Lock down cmd/powershell usage
 23) 2FA - DUO is very good.
 Used in conjuntion with an SSL VPN can work nicely - means your internal webapps are not directly accessible too!
 24) Threat intelligence feed for your logs in your SIEM
 25) TRAIN YOUR STAFF!
-All the above is for naught if your staff aren't well trained, both users and SOC.
+All is for naught if your staff aren't well trained, both users and SOC.
 Pluralsight has some good content - SANS/OSCP = excellent standard.
 This will enable more advanced functions once you reach maturity, like threat hunting and purple teaming.
 26) DLP - don't spend a huge amount of time on this, much bigger wins possible - prevents accidental loss of data.
 27) Incident response plans - make some, test them.
 Tabletop exercises can be useful.
 28) Audit domain passwords - use pass-phrases, enforce 15 character minimum after LOTS of training and LOTS of patience.
 Think https://xkcd.com/936/ - totally do-able and in the past in the entire company only had 1 person need to reset the next day.
 Dump the ntds.dit file via shadow copy and crack using a decent GPU rig and hashcat.
 Have those users change their passwords - test and retest.
 If you can't crack it using some big lists, it will reduce risk quite a bit.